The dg Leavitt algebra, singular Yoneda category and singularity category: Quivers and path algebras

 \section{Quivers and path algebras}

 In this section, we study the dg Cohn algebra and dg Leavitt algebra in the quiver situation, namely the dg Cohn path algebra and dg Leavitt path algebra, respectively.
-The differentials can be described explicitly.
+The differentials are described explicitly.

 A quiver is a directed graph.
 Formally, it is a quadruple $Q=(Q_{0}, Q_{1}; s, t)$ consisting of a set $Q_{0}$ of vertices, a set $Q_{1}$ of arrows and two maps $s, t\colon Q_{1}\xrightarrow []{}Q_{0}$, which associate to each arrow $\alpha$ its starting vertex $s(\alpha)$ and its terminating vertex $t(\alpha)$, respectively.
 We visualize an arrow $\alpha$ as $\alpha\colon s(\alpha)\rightarrow t(\alpha)$.
 A vertex is called a {\it sink} if no arrow starts in this vertex.
 The quiver $Q$ is \emph{finite} provided that both $Q_0$ and $Q_1$ are finite sets.